asc-lab/ngx-formly-playground/README.md

 - add some fields to each section in component `exercies-two` (use different types of fields)
 - read documentation [repeating-section](https://ngx-formly.github.io/ngx-formly/examples/advanced/repeating-section)
 - in `shared/custom-types` folder create component `repeat-section`
+- in `app.module.ts` register new repeat-section as a type
+- in component `exercies-two` in section Shopping create use `repeat-section`
+- check if app works

+In this project
+- in file `app-routing.module.ts` route to component was added
+- to import all custom types with a single statement `index.ts` file was created

+Below screen of component after adding some questions and custom style

 ## Exercise Three